 Through hands-on learning students will experience the life of the California Native American by playing games, gathering and trading, and learning how plants and animals were used for survival.
 Students will learn how the landscape of southern California influenced the way the native peoples adapted to their environment.

-Students use investigation and inquiry to learn about stream ecology, energy transfer and the biodiversity of local flora and fauna.
+Students use investigation and inquiry to learn about careers in science, energy transfer and the biodiversity of local flora and fauna.
 Students engage in critical thinking as they consider human influence on the environment.

 In addition to field trip programs, The Reserve also offers school assemblies.
-These 45-minute assemblies can stand alone or be paired with a field trip to create a more comprehensive experience for students.
+These 45-minute assemblies are best paired with a field trip to create a more comprehensive experience for students.
+Each 2nd – 5th grade field trip includes a pre-field trip assembly at your school.
+A minimal mileage fee may occur for non-local schools.

 - Second Grade, Earth Science Investigators: The Search for Rainbow Mountain